 - JHS Hybrid Plan (In school and at home learning): Students will study three of their six subjects for the first nine weeks and the remaining three subjects for the second nine weeks.
 Students will be broken up into 3 cohorts of students to reduce the number of student on campus at any one time.
 Students will attend school one day per week and work remotely the remaining four days.

-- OHS, TNHS and WHS Hybrid Plan: Students will student all six subjects for the entire semester.
+- OHS, TNHS and WHS Hybrid Plan: Students will study all six subjects for the entire semester.
 They will be broken up into two cohorts of students to reduce the total number of student on campus as at any one time.
 Students will attend school two days per week (Either M/Th or W/F) and work remotely for the remaining three days.

 - For THS Hybrid Plan: Students will be divided up into 4 cohorts with each cohort attending all classes one day per week.